HankRoughknuckles/Easing-into-vim/README.md

   - Backup your current .vimrc file
   - Make a symlink from the repo's vimrc to your computer's `~/.vimrc` path.

-- After running `./install.sh` run vim (either MacVim, GVim, or Terminal Vim) and you'll be ready to go!
+- After running `./install.sh` run a graphical version of vim (either MacVim or GVim) for best results.

+- Upon starting up, you'll be asked to install some plugins, choose yes  and you'll be ready to go after they install

 Some things to remember:
 ----------------------